serhei/disciplined-code/README.md

-# Serhei's Programming Contest Notes Repo
+# Serhei's Programming Contest Notes

 For now, you probably want the [cheatsheet](cheatsheet.cc).